Back to Blog

 Ads in ChatGPT and the "Pulse" Feed

-OpenAI's new ChatGPT Pulse feature (a personalized morning briefing) was touted by Altman as his "favorite" recent launch.
-During the 2025 DevDay Q&A he said there are "no current plans" to put ads into Pulse or ChatGPT, but he also hinted it could happen eventually.
+OpenAI's ChatGPT Pulse feature, a personalized morning briefing, was touted by Altman as his "favorite" recent launch.
+During the 2025 DevDay Q&A he said there were "no current plans" to put ads into Pulse or ChatGPT, but he also hinted it could happen eventually.
 He specifically mentioned that Instagram-style ads might be a model for Pulse.

-In The Verge's reporting, Altman explained that while Pulse has no ads now, OpenAI is "actively discussing" them internally and is inspired by Instagram's "relevant" ads.
+In The Verge's reporting from October 2025, Altman explained that while Pulse had no ads at the time, OpenAI was "actively discussing" them internally and was inspired by Instagram's "relevant" ads.
 Crucially, he again warned any such ads must truly help users.
-He said Pulse ads would have to be useful recommendations – if so, "maybe there's something to do there" – but he added, "we approach ads with great caution."
+He said Pulse ads would have to be useful recommendations, but added, "we approach ads with great caution."

 "In practice, Altman suggests ad placement would have to fit the conversation (e.g. recommending products when a user is looking to buy).
 He also contrasts ads with other content on Pulse: advertising is expected in a feed of recommendations, but too many or intrusive ads could break the 'illusion' of a helpful assistant."